 In applications where the charge current needs to be selectable, use the circuit shown in Figure 24.
-This circuit allows a processor to determine if the charge current needs to be reduced due to an input source limitation or a different battery capacity option, or simply to reduce the stress on the pass transistor.
-R2 and Q2 allow the charge current to be selected between HIGH-750 mA, and LOW-250 mA.
+This circuit allows a processor to determine if the charge current needs to be reduced due to an input source limitation or a different battery capacity option or simply to reduce the stress on the pass transistor.
+R2 and Q2 allow the charge current to be selected between high, which results in a charge current of 750 mA; and low, which results in a charge current of 250 mA.